25 Types Of Famous Turkish Kebabs You Have To Try

 9. Kaşarlı Köfte (Cheese-Stuffed Meatballs)

 Meatballs are stuffed with melted cheese before being grilled or baked.
-While other meatballs are often served in a wrap, this one is almost always served on a plate with rice and grilled peppers and tomatoes.
+While other meatballs are often served in a wrap, this one is almost always served on a plate with rice, grilled peppers, and tomatoes.

 10. Döner kebab

-Also known as gyro in other countries, döner kebab is made by stacking layers of seasoned meat (typically lamb or chicken) on a vertical rotisserie, which is then slowly cooked and thinly sliced for serving.
-This kebab is served in a wrap or pitta with salad.
+Also known as gyro in other countries, döner kebab is made by stacking layers of seasoned meat (typically lamb or chicken) on a vertical rotisserie.
+The meat is then slowly cooked and thinly sliced for serving.
+The kebab is served in a wrap or pitta with salad.

 Named after the famous Turkish chef Beyti Güler, this kebab features ground lamb or beef mixed with spices, wrapped in lavash bread, grilled until crispy, and served with yogurt and tomato sauce on top.